ayushrathore09/terraform/README.md

 # terraform
- creating infra on AWS uisng terraform
+ creating infra on AWS uisng terraform using one click.